Kingsview Wealth Management LLC Sells 1,392 Shares of iShares U.S. Treasury Bond ETF (BATS:GOVT)

-Kingsview Wealth Management LLC decreased its holdings in iShares U.S. Treasury Bond ETF (BATS:GOVT – Get Rating) by 3.8% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 35,129 shares of the company’s stock after selling 1,392 shares during the quarter.
-Kingsview Wealth Management LLC’s holdings in iShares U.S. Treasury Bond ETF were worth $798,000 at the end of the most recent reporting period.
+Kingsview Wealth Management LLC decreased its holdings in iShares U.S. Treasury Bond ETF (BATS:GOVT – Get Rating) by 3.8% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The fund owned 35,129 shares of the company’s stock after selling 1,392 shares during the period.
+Kingsview Wealth Management LLC’s holdings in iShares U.S. Treasury Bond ETF were worth $798,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Sawyer & Company Inc bought a new stake in shares of iShares U.S. Treasury Bond ETF in the fourth quarter valued at approximately $25,000.
-Accurate Wealth Management LLC acquired a new position in iShares U.S. Treasury Bond ETF in the 4th quarter valued at $25,000.
-Sound Income Strategies LLC lifted its position in shares of iShares U.S. Treasury Bond ETF by 139.8% during the 4th quarter.
-Sound Income Strategies LLC now owns 1,158 shares of the company’s stock valued at $26,000 after acquiring an additional 675 shares during the period.
-Signaturefd LLC grew its holdings in shares of iShares U.S. Treasury Bond ETF by 78.6% during the 3rd quarter.
-Signaturefd LLC now owns 1,618 shares of the company’s stock worth $37,000 after purchasing an additional 712 shares in the last quarter.
-Finally, McElhenny Sheffield Capital Management LLC bought a new position in shares of iShares U.S. Treasury Bond ETF in the fourth quarter worth $39,000.
+A number of other institutional investors also recently modified their holdings of the business.
+Bank of America Corp DE grew its stake in shares of iShares U.S. Treasury Bond ETF by 43.2% during the fourth quarter.
+Bank of America Corp DE now owns 291,000,378 shares of the company’s stock worth $6,611,529,000 after buying an additional 87,792,578 shares during the last quarter.
+SCS Capital Management LLC raised its position in iShares U.S. Treasury Bond ETF by 5.1% in the third quarter.
+SCS Capital Management LLC now owns 18,313,029 shares of the company’s stock valued at $416,811,000 after purchasing an additional 890,163 shares during the last quarter.
+Allworth Financial LP grew its holdings in shares of iShares U.S. Treasury Bond ETF by 4.1% during the fourth quarter.
+Allworth Financial LP now owns 16,888,732 shares of the company’s stock worth $383,712,000 after purchasing an additional 659,726 shares during the last quarter.
+BlackRock Inc. increased its stake in shares of iShares U.S. Treasury Bond ETF by 10.2% in the third quarter.
+BlackRock Inc. now owns 16,108,197 shares of the company’s stock valued at $366,624,000 after buying an additional 1,486,161 shares during the period.
+Finally, Assetmark Inc. increased its stake in shares of iShares U.S. Treasury Bond ETF by 5.7% in the fourth quarter.
+Assetmark Inc. now owns 13,756,231 shares of the company’s stock valued at $312,542,000 after buying an additional 740,383 shares during the period.

 iShares U.S. Treasury Bond ETF Stock Performance